mikedilger/mosaic-spec/docs/messages.md

 * `[4:5]` - `CODE` which indicates the result of the submission from among the following defined results:
     * `OK`: 0x1 - Record submission was accepted
     * `DUPLICATE`: 0x2 - Record is a duplicate.
-Servers may use this or they may optionally use `OK` in the same circumstance.
+Servers MAY use this or they MAY use `OK` in the same circumstance.
     * `NO_CONSUMERS`: 0x3 - Ephemeral record had no consumers.
-Servers may use this or they may optionally use `OK` in the same circumstance.
+Servers MAY use this or they MAY use `OK` in the same circumstance.
     * `REJECTED_INVALID`: 0x10 - Record is invalid
     * `REJECTED_TOO_FAST`: 0x12 - Submissions (or messages) are coming too quickly.
 Slow down.
     * `REJECTED_TEMP_BANNED`: 0x13 - Client is temporarily banned from submisisons.